smartstore/user-docs/en/user-guide/common-concepts/working-with-multiple-languages.md

 After you've created the desired language, you need to add the resources for this language by clicking on **Import Resources,** where you can choose an XML-file to import.
 You can find the resource xml file for English and German in the directory /*App\_Data/Localization/App.*

-> [!INFO]
+{% hint style="info" %}
-> ### For More Languages Visit Our Marketplace
+### For More Languages Visit Our Marketplace
-> If you want to offer a product catalog in your local language and don't want to translate every textual resource yourself, take a look at the [SmartStore Community Marketplace](http://community.smartstore.com/index.php?/files/category/24-language-packs/) to check if the language is already available for download.
+If you want to offer a product catalog in your local language and don't want to translate every textual resource yourself, take a look at the [SmartStore Community Marketplace](http://community.smartstore.com/index.php?/files/category/24-language-packs/) to check if the language is already available for download.
+{% endhint %}

 ## How to Add or Edit a Single Resource